CezaryPukownik/skilzzz/README.md

 - TASK_TOKEN: Stepfunction Callback Task Token.
 Need to send output to another task.
 - SELENIUM_ADDRESS: (Optional, default="lokalhost:4444") Address to remote selenium server.

+# No fluff jobs
+1. Use Splash, vet veiwport and use PC useragent